What are 802.11 Standards?

 802.11ax/Wi-Fi 6

 802.11ax is backward compatible with older 802.11x standards.
-However, because most devices aren't Wi-Fi 6 compatible yet, there are many cases where upgrading to 802.11ax will have limited performance impact.
+However, because most devices aren't Wi-Fi 6 compatible yet, upgrading to 802.11ax will have limited performance impact in many cases.

 802.11be / Wi-Fi 7

 Not yet!
-Wi-Fi 7 being mainstream is still years away
+Wi-Fi 7 being mainstream is still a few years away.
+The earliest adopters will be phones, laptops, and smart home devices.

 Of course, if you're walking into an existing network and need to get things to work, that's when things get tricky.
 Backward compatibility can bail you out in most cases, but there are some exceptions: